 - Optional: egg wash and sprinkling sugar

-2 If you are working with chilled pie dough, remove from the refrigerator to let stand for 10 minutes before rolling out.
+2 Roll out pie dough: If you are working with chilled pie dough, remove from the refrigerator to let stand for 10 minutes before rolling out.

 If you want a pretty crust for your finished rustic tart, beat one egg with a tablespoon of milk or cream and brush some of it along the top of the tart crust.
 Sprinkle with coarse sugar.

-6b Oven Directions.
-Preheat oven to 350°F. Cook tart for 45-50 minutes, until the crust is lightly browned and the filling is bubbly.
+6b Baking directions using an oven: Preheat oven to 350°F. Cook tart for 45-50 minutes, until the crust is lightly browned and the filling is bubbly.